njsmith/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 to multiply arrays ``a`` and ``b`` as matrices.
 As in the example regression formual, often an expression is interpreted entirely as an array or as a matrix, so this may not be too burdonsome.
+If the result need to be immediately converted back to an array then (a.M * b.M).A could be used.

 Some drawbacks are that this would not allow broadcasting to be used to perform many multiplications at once (unless one had an